Filming and photography on campus

 Trinity receives many requests for photographic sessions or to film and record programme material on campus and in order to facilitate and manage these applications, with minimal disruption to the work of the university, Trinity has in place procedures which, if followed, will ensure that the photographer or broadcaster secures the best possible outcome by way of facilities and support from the university.
 At all times Trinity will endeavour to facilitate the needs of the photographer or broadcaster when considering these requests.

-Any company or individual seeking permission to film/photograph/record television, radio and/or video broadcasts on any property owned by, or under the control of, Trinity College Dublin must send a written proposal in advance to the Public Affairs and Communications Office.
+Any company or individual seeking permission to film/photograph/record television, radio and/or video broadcasts on any property owned by, or under the control of, Trinity College Dublin must send a written proposal in advance to Trinity Communications.

 Notice of at least 2 weeks must be given.
 Only in the most exceptional circumstances will consideration be given to requests for which 2 weeks notice is not possible.

 Each request should outline:

 - Nature of the filming/recording/photography and, if freelance, details of who the work is being carried out on behalf of